 We believe this workflow with video at the core should be the new, better way of working for remote-first companies.
 And we strongly believe in this future because we envision (see the pun) a world in which video shifts from solely being a communication stream to becoming the primary medium for knowledge gathering, sharing, and collaboration in remote-first companies.

-If you would like to learn more about what we are building, then feel free to contact us on email@example.com.
+If you would like to learn more about what we are building, then feel free to contact us on firstname.lastname@example.org or sign up to try EnVsion.